 He was to be supported by a Division made up of troops from Mississippi, Alabama, and Tennessee commanded by the 61 year old Isaac Ridgeway Trimble who had replaced General Dorsey Pender at the last moment after he had died of wounds the previous day.
 Trimble had previously served as a soldier but that had been 30 years earlier and he had since become a successful railway engineer.
 He was grateful for being given the opportunity to participate.

 The right of the line was to be led by George Edward Pickett’s Division made up almost exclusively of Virginians.

 George Pickett was one of the more colourful characters in the Confederate Army, a man of great self-regard and no little ambition.

 He had been born in Richmond, Virginia, on 16 January 1825 to one of the most prominent families in the State and had originally intended to study law but at the age of 17 had a sudden change of heart and enlisted in the United States Military Academy at West Point.
-Like another man from the Civil War not lacking in self-esteem, George Armstrong Custer, he was to graduate bottom of his class but he was to serve with distinction in the Mexican-American War where he was decorated for bravery.
+Like another man from the Civil War not lacking in self-esteem, George Armstrong Custer, he was to graduate bottom of his class, but he was to serve with distinction in the war with Mexico where he was decorated for bravery.